-The Company is a wholly owned subsidiary of the ultimate parent company.
-GSK plc, a company registered in England and Wales, is the Company's ultimate parent undertaking and controlling party.
+The Company is a wholly owned subsidiary of the ultimate parent company GSK plc, a company registered in United Kingdom (England), which is the Company's ultimate parent undertaking and controlling party.
 The largest and smallest group of undertakings for which group financial statements are prepared and which include the results of the Company are the consolidated financial statements of GSK plc.
-Copies of the consolidated financial statements can be obtained from the Company Secretary, GSK plc, 980 Great West Road, Brentford, Middlesex TW8 9GS.
+Copies of the consolidated financial statements can be obtained from the Company Secretary, GSK plc, 79 New Oxford Street, London, WC1A 1DG and also online at www.gsk.com.
 The immediate parent undertaking is SmithKline Beecham Limited.
 These financial statements are separate financial statements.